cowtrix/dodo/README.md

 ## Configuring Your Server

-Configuration variables are read from a JSON configuration at the root of the project directory called `DodoServer_config.json`.
-You can also set these variables by setting an environment variable of the same name.
+You can set configuration values for your server in a few ways:

+### JSON File

+Configuration variables can be read from a JSON file.
+This is the recommended way of setting configuration values.
+By default, Dodo will try to load a file called `DodoServer_config.json` at the root of the solution directory.
+If you'd like to override the path to this configuration file, run the server with the `--config` argument like so:

+`DodoServer.exe --config C:\myconfig.json`

-Your configuration file might look something like this:
+Your configuration JSON file might look something like this:

 ```
 {